 Winemaking

 However, all great Chenin Blanc wines are based on hand-harvested fruit, increasingly cultivated according to organic/biodynamic principles.
-Mirroring the culture in Sauternes, top estates tend to harvest their grapes over an elongated period, making several passes through the vineyard to pick berries to achieve optimum ripeness.
+Mirroring the culture in Sauternes, top estates harvest their grapes over an elongated period, making several passes through the vineyard to pick berries to achieve optimum ripeness.
 On arrival at the winery, these bunches will often be chilled to preserve fruit and freshness before the pressing stage can begin.
 Historically, the first stage of controlled vinification was to crush the grapes and release the pulp and juice, making the berries easier to press.
 Yet whole-bunch pressing is currently in vogue across France, as it is said to yield very pure must free of phenolic compounds.
 A great deal of excellent dry Chenin is made this way before being fermented in French barrique with natural yeasts.

 The best of both worlds

 Tradition and modernity are comfortable bedfellows in the Loire Valley today.
-The middle Loire remains a timeless landscape, a land of renaissance chateaux, beautiful towns, and exquisite wines.
+The middle Loire remains a timeless landscape of Renaissance chateaux, beautiful towns, and exquisite wines.
 Despite a fall in global demand, winegrowers continue to fashion delectable sweet wines from Chenin Blanc – their most striking quality is the mind-blowing longevity.
 Indeed, certain cuvées from domaines such as Huet and Marc Bredif can live for over a century, rivaling the top vintages of Chateau d’Yquem in power and complexity.
 Underappreciated and underpriced, these are among France’s greatest whites.
 Meanwhile, Saumur and Vouvray’s fruity sparkling wines remain brilliantly refreshing and widely available.

-Nevertheless, the vanguard of the revolution has been driven, understandably, by producers who market dry Chenin styles.
-In many ways, they view themselves as the obvious successors to Nicholas Joly, producing minimal-intervention wines that speak of their origins.
-Le Clos Galerne is a perfect example, founded by Cedric and his wife, Myrtille Bourez.
 After training at Chateau d’Esclans in Provence, Cedric decided to chase his dream of making exceptional terroir-driven wines in the Loire.
 Establishing a small domaine in 2018, the family cultivate 11 hectares on a mixture of sandstone and schist overlooking the town of Savennières.
 Each parcel is vinified separately to produce a white wine of unparalleled elegance and profundity.
 Their closest rival is surely the dynamic and passionate Jean-Pierre Robinot, who left a career in gastronomy – he ran a fantastic bistro in Paris – for wine growing.
 Expensive and justly revered, Robinot’s tiny production labels sell out quickly upon release.

 Top producers of Chenin Blanc wines: